piotr-rzepa/cloud-resume-challenge/README.md

 - `api_gateway-lambda/` - Contains API Gateway nad Lambda resources.
 They are placed in a single directory because both have dependencies on each other.
 - `dynamodb/` - Contains DynamoDB Table resource definition
 - `s3-cloudfront/` - Contains S3 Bucket and CloudFront Distribution, OAC resources.
 They are placed in a single directory because both have dependencies on each other.
+- `sns/` - Contains SNS Topic, which sends an email to admin/operator when the CloudWatch Alarm related to the Api Gateway proxy Lambda function invocation's failure rate goes over 30%
+- `cloudwatch/` - Contains CloudWatch Alarm based on a metric query, which computes the % value of erroneous responses from Lambda function, informing the operator through SNS Topic Email subscription when it goes into ALARM state

 Because `api_gateway-lambda/` resources have dependency on both `dynamodb/` and `s3-cloudfront/`, you should first deploy the resources from those directories.
-Enter the corresponding directory and run
+Enter the corresponding directory and run:

 > The Project is natively using S3 Bucket as a backend for storing the state.\
 > You should have existing S3 Bucket ready and export its name as a environment variable `export STATE_S3_BUCKET=<NAME OF YOUR BUCKET>`

 `terragrunt init`

-To download all required providers and modules, then run
+To download all required providers and modules, then run:

 `terragrunt apply`